reidlaiatags/QuickTechReference/INSTALL-SUPERVISORD.md

 When designing a Docker container, you're supposed to build it such that there is only one process running; additionally, that process should run in the foreground.

-So when you start background services in docker, container will immediately stop after completed.

-Supervisor can help to solve problem of starting background service and multple processes.
+Supervisor can help to solve problem of starting multple processes.

 ## Create supervisord.conf file